Belly Fat: Visceral Fat vs. Subcutaneous fat

 The good news is that visceral fat yields fairly easily to exercise and diet.
-However, Subcutaneous fat located at the waist — the “pinchable” stuff — can be frustratingly difficult to budge, but in normal-weight people, it's generally not considered as much of a health threat as visceral fat is.
+However, Subcutaneous fat located at the waist — the “pinchable” stuff — can be frustratingly difficult to budge.
+Here’s how you can tackle both.
+For Subcutaneous fat, you will have to pay special attention to your diet.

 The starting point for bringing weight under control, in general, and combating abdominal fat, in particular, is regular moderate-intensity physical activity — at least 30 minutes per day (and perhaps up to 60 minutes per day) to control weight.

 This is especially important if you have not been active for a while, as it will reduce your risk of injury.